A small church with blue siding and white trim, illuminated from inside, with a red door, front porch, and steeple, surrounded by trees at dusk.

 Our space can be rented for thoughtful private events - meetings, team retreats, off-sites, performances, and seminars.

-CURRENT EXHIBITION
+RECENT EXHIBITION

 ‘Unearthing the Light’, exhibition and public programming at the Church in Staatsburg